vuGitH/hello_world/README.md

 # hello_world
 Initial gitting under the guidance of tutorial

 My name is Vladimir.
-I offered father to edit his verses.
-Original text in file docent.txt
+One dat I offered to my father to edit his verses.
+Доцент - means 'assistant professor'.
+Original text in file docent_docent.txt